onflow/flow/flips/20211007-transaction-fees.md

 ## Current design

-Currently transaction fees are the same for all transactions and don't change over time [^2].
+Currently, transaction fees are the same for all transactions and don't change over time [^2].
 The transaction fee amount is defined in the `FlowServiceAccount` smart contract as the `transactionFee` field (this can be seen [here](https://github.com/onflow/flow-core-contracts/blob/master/contracts/FlowServiceAccount.cdc) or [here](https://flow-view-source.com/mainnet/account/0xe467b9dd11fa00df/contract/FlowServiceAccount)).

 [^2]: Except when an explicit decision is made to change them.